RedTurtle/volto-feedback/README.md

 ...
 ```

-It features a set of fully customizable panes and questions for the form, which can be set using standard Volto config.
-Otherwise, it defaults to 5 positive and 5 negative set of questions, based on user rating, and an optional comment.
+It features a set of fully customizable form steps, rating threshold and questions for the form, which can be set using standard Volto config schema.
+Otherwise, it defaults to 5 positive and 5 negative set of questions (optional) and a comment (optional).
-The answers shown depend on user feedback, with a default threshold of 3.5 stars to set
+Answers shown are dependant on user feedback, with a default threshold of 3.5 that sets positive and negative feedbacks answers apart.
-positive apart from negative feedback.
+This is the default configuration:

 ```jsx
     ...